Resolving disputes

 Once we have received all your documents, we will review your dispute and look to see whether there has been a breach of the ABTA Code of Conduct or not and may contact the company, asking them to review your case.

 This is processed and administered by an independent body and ABTA has no influence on the outcome.
-Both schemes are only available once your dispute has been registered with us and you have been through Stage 1.
+This is only available once your dispute has been registered with us and you have been through Stage 1.

 Arbitration